On this page

 Getting the design right is critical to ensuring the study delivers on the promise of building an evidence base for foundation skills in Australia, and partnering with stakeholders and specialists will ensure this.

-A steering committee is being established and will include members from across industry, unions, training providers, state governments, research organisations, advocacy groups, and the Commonwealth.
+A Steering Committee has been established to provide strategic advice and help shape the study.
+The Committee includes representatives from across industry, unions, training providers, state governments, research organisations and advocacy groups.
 The study will also be supported by targeted stakeholder working groups.

 Jobs and Skills Australia published a discussion paper for public consultation on 4 April 2023, available at the Foundation Skills Discussion paper consultations page.
 Please note submissions closed on 24 April 2023.